 I-4-2-30.Certification of the Administrative Record

-The Court Case Preparation and Review Branch (CCPRB) chief must certify the administrative record prior to release for printing.
-The court records assistant (CRA) is responsible for determining and completing the appropriate certification of the record, as well as the copy requirements.
-After the CRA assembles, numbers, and properly indexes the record and enters the necessary information on the appropriate certification form, the CRA generates the completed certification for the branch chief's signature.
-Certifications are ready for release with the record after the branch chief signs the certification and impresses the original with the Official Seal.
+A Court Case Preparation and Review Branch (CCPRB) branch chief must certify the administrative record prior to release.
+The court legal assistant is responsible for determining and completing the appropriate certification of the record.
+After the court legal assistant assembles, properly indexes, and assigns numbers to the record and enters the necessary information on the appropriate certification form, the court legal assistant generates the completed certification page affixed with the branch chief's signature.

 B. Certification Guidelines

-The certification heading bears the district, division (if appropriate), claimant, and civil action number as docketed and shown on the complaint.
-The defendant will always be the current Commissioner of Social Security.
+The certification heading shows the district, division (if appropriate), claimant, and civil action number as docketed and shown on the complaint.
+The defendant will always be the current or acting Commissioner of Social Security.
 The standard certification should be used on all complete new court case records.

 If the claimant's name is misspelled on the complaint, spell it correctly on the certification.